 - If you take the SSAT, please have your scores sent electronically to us.
 The Convent SSAT school code is: 2585.
 The Stuart Hall SSAT school code is: 7548.

-- The HSPT is offered at our school on Saturday, January 12, 2019.
-The HPST registration form will be available in mid-November 2018. ***Please note that you must be applying to Convent or Stuart Hall High Schools to take the HSPT at our location.***
+- The HSPT is offered at our school on Saturday, January 11, 2020.
+The HPST registration form will be available in mid-November 2019.
+Please note: You must be applying to Convent or Stuart Hall High Schools to take the HSPT at our location.

 We are committed to making a Convent & Stuart Hall education affordable for families regardless of financial circumstance.
 We offer tuition assistance to qualified students, based solely upon demonstrated financial need.
 Visit our Tuition and Financial Assistance page to learn more about the financial aid application process and deadlines.